-6.5 Claiming your exemptions
+6.5.
+Claiming your exemptions

 To claim your exemptions, you must join the Institute and Faculty of Actuaries as a student member.
 You must then submit the Application for Exemptions form, accompanied by a certified copy of your academic transcript.
-The Profession will match your application with the information provided by the Department and then confirm your exemptions.
-More information is available from the Profession's website: [www.actuaries.org.uk](http://www.actuaries.org.uk).
+You do not need to provide a letter confirming your exemption recommendations as the IFoA will match your application with the information provided by the Department and then confirm your exemptions.
+More information is available from the IFoA website: www.actuaries.org.uk.

 You should note that fees are payable to become a student member and to claim your exemptions.
 We generally recommend that you wait until after you have completed the programme to join the profession.
-Applications for exemption will not be accepted by the Profession until they have officially accepted the Department's recommendations.
+Applications for exemption will not be accepted by the IFoA until they have officially accepted the Department's recommendations.
 At this time you will be provided with a letter from the Department confirming the exemptions for which you have been recommended.
-We anticipate sending these letters to graduates by the end of November 2020.
+We anticipate sending these letters by 30 September 2020.